Balboa Park Botanical Building © Bernard Gagnon

 Other museums cover a wide range of interests, including cars and motorbikes, anthropology, various forms of art, and natural history.
 The Spanish Village Art Centre provides a traditional ancient village setting for viewing sculpture, painting, glassblowing and pottery performed by crafts people in classic tiled-roofed studios.
 The park has numerous features and facilities including golf courses, hiking and cycling trails, promenades, extensive landscaped gardens and horticultural treasures, a Japanese Friendship Garden, fountains and restaurants, a pavilion for Sunday afternoon concerts and the world's largest outdoor organ.

 Address: 1549 El Prado

 Telephone: (619) 239 0512

 Transport: Buses 7, 15 or 20 from downtown.
 There is free tram transportation within the park.

 Opening times: The visitor centre is open daily 9:30am-4:30pm (5pm in summer).
 Some museums are closed on Mondays, but the zoo, science centre and Spanish Village Art Centre are open daily.

 Admission: Entrance to the park itself is free, as is the Botanical Building and most of the gardens.
-Visitors can purchase a day pass that includes entrance to 5 museums for $43, or a seven-day all-inclusive pass for $89 (adults) and $52 (children).
+Visitors can purchase a variety of tickets/passes that include entrance to selected museums.
+All-inclusive passes also available.